MTTGIT19/MTTGIT19/README.md

 ## Military veteran turned Cybersecurity professional
 Take a look around or feel free to contact me via LinkedIn.
 I post anything from scripts to personal work or Master's projects.

 I've been building computers since I was little but I'm interested in most things IT.
 Here's a bit of what I'm currently working on:
+- Wrapping up my masters degree (Info Sec)
 - Hands-on-keyboard prep for the OSCP.
 - Taking excessive notes of all the things (https://obsidian.md :+1:)
 - Malware analysis and breaking my computer.